At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Fast target acquisition in all kinds of conditions

-- Shockproof, Waterproof, and Fog proof
+- Shockproof, waterproof, and og proof

 - The scope has tight, repeatable turrets